 NOW, THEREFORE, BE IT PROCLAIMED by the local jurisdiction, Texas:

-October 2021 shall hereafter be known as “Hill Country Night Sky Month” in local jurisdiction, Texas.
+That October 2021 shall hereafter be known as “Hill Country Night Sky Month” in local jurisdiction, Texas.

-That the local elected body encourages citizens to enjoy the night sky and to participate in the local jurisdiction's and the Hill County region’s events and programs celebrating the night sky and promoting the ways in which communities are working to preserve it.
+That the local elected body encourages citizens to enjoy the night sky and to participate in the local jurisdiction's and the Hill Country region’s events and programs celebrating the night sky and promoting the ways in which communities are working to preserve it.

 That the local elected body encourages citizens to learn about light pollution and why it matters, night sky friendly lighting, and lighting regulations, and to implement practices and lighting improvements that will reduce light pollution, thereby preserving our night skies.

-The local clerk is hereby instructed to post this Proclamation at local public display location for Public Display and enter this document into the permanent records of the local jurisdiction.
+That the local clerk is hereby instructed to post this Proclamation at local public display location for Public Display and enter this document into the permanent records of the local jurisdiction.

 Local top official